Code Documentation

 Core

-At the base of the addon there's the properties structure.
+At the base of the extension there's the properties structure.
 The model subpackage defines a set of blender PropertyGroups.
 This is needed so that values are stored to disk on file save.
 These PropertyGroups have to be registered and then be pointed to from somewhere by a PointerProperty.

 bpy.context.scene.sketcher